Meetheora/THP-Google-Page/README.md

 --

-This project was created for _The Hacking Project_ 🚀 (peer learning dev school)
+This project was created for _The Hacking Project_ 🚀 (peer learning web dev school)

 _Disclaimer: This is just a student project.
 Google and its logo belong to Google LLC._